How Mushrooms can save our Planet

 - Absorb farm pollution.
 We now know that cows pollute, especially kept in stables in bad and unnatural conditions.
 What about the products used by the farmer on his land?
 There is a lot of pollution to clean.

-- Smallpox and Flu viruses are battled by the mushroom.
+- The mushroom battles smallpox and Flu viruses.
 That is a better method than letting big Pharma take care of those problems.

 - Combat insects.
 Here again, to have a natural method to find a balance between all living things is better than taking your killer spray every day.